-From now on, baseline MAC protocol is same with the star topology based single-radio single-channel TDMA MAC protocol.
-Baseline MAC protocol has high data latency, unreliability, and energy inefficiency because of collision and contention.
+From now on, baseline MAC protocol is same with the star topology based single-radio singlechannel TDMA MAC protocol.
+Baseline MAC protocol has high data latency because many nodes wait their own time slot.
 To solve these problems, a number of multi-channel MAC protocols are proposed in WBAN and WSN area.
 These multi-channel MAC protocols can be divided into two categories which are multi-radio and single-radio.